ucb-bar/hammer/hammer/technology/sky130/README.md

         width: 3588
         height: 5188
         margins:
-          left: 200.1
+          left: 215
-          right: 200.1
+          right: 215
-          top: 201.28
+          top: 215
-          bottom: 201.28
+          bottom: 215

 3. In your CLIDriver, you must import the following hook from the tech plugin and insert it as a `post_insertion_hook` after `floorplan_design`.

         from hammer.technology.sky130 import efabless_ring_io

-4. If you want to use the NDA s8 library instead, you must include the `s8io.yml` file with `-p` on the `hammer-vlsi` command line.
+4. If you want to use the NDA s8 library instead, you must include the `s8io.yml` file with `-p` on the `hammer-vlsi` command line, and then change the cells to that library in the IO file.
+Net names in the hook above will need to be lower-cased.

 Resources
 ---------